snowmeow2/galaxy-nbody-simulation/README.md

 - `particles_pos_file_prefix`: the prefix of the files containing the simulation data.
 The files should be named as `particles_pos_file_prefix + frame_number + ".txt"`.
 - `frames`: the number of frames, 1 for a static image
 - `rate`: the `frame_number` of files (it reads `halo_NUM.txt` as index) that displayed, roughly the frame rate of the animation

+## Acknowledgement
+This work used high-performance computing facilities operated by the Center for Informatics and Computation in Astronomy (CICA) at National Tsing Hua University.
+This equipment was funded by the Ministry of Education of Taiwan, the Ministry of Science and Technology of Taiwan, and National Tsing Hua University.